 Observation

-I like to use sticky notes with the expectations or evidence that I'd like to see from each of my students for a particular lesson.
+I like to use sticky notes with the expectations or evidence I’d like to see from each of my students for a particular lesson.

-Another strategy I use is to observe my students' level of mastery with an activity.
+Another strategy I use is to observe my students’ level of mastery with an activity.
 This is something that I typically use during independent work with the whole class.
-All I do is jot each student's name into a column on my chart to record their success with a task and put general notes about the next steps for my teaching at the bottom of each group.
+I jot each student’s name into a column on my chart to record their success with a task and put general notes about the next steps for my teaching at the bottom of each group.

 E = Engaged O = Off Task D = Distracted